ANGELICA ARCHANGELICA _ ANGELICA _ ARCHANGEL ::: HOLY GHOST ROOT

 Magick She is associated with the deities of Sun Gods such as Ra, or the Archangel Michael.
 An inner angel of light, warming and stirring.
 “Angelica aligns you to walk with your guardian angel” (Julia Graves).
 Traditionally one might wear Angelica around the neck for precaution against psychic attacks or epidemic contagions.
 For the Lapps or the Sámi/Saami people of Northern Scandinavia, Archangelica is a shamanic herb for journeying in the dreaming.
 The large red/purple hollow stalks are also signatures for a wise man’s or woman’s staff to journey to another dimension.
 If you are sensitive, you can burn the dry herb, breathe it in, and it is said to have effects similar to cannabis.

-Volatile oils, resin, wax, bitters, furanocoumarins, flavanoids, sugars, organic acids, phytosterols
+Constituents Volatile oils, resin, wax, bitters, furanocoumarins, flavonoids, sugars, organic acids, phytosterols

 Actions & Uses